UmakanthOS/oscon2018Labs/AzureBlockChain/Blockchain on Azure.md

 Ethereum was one of the first general-purpose Blockchain implementations.
 The software is open-source and is the basis for Ethereum's own cryptocurrency known as [Ether](https://www.ethereum.org/ether).
 You can deploy Ethereum networks of your own and use its Blockchain implementation however you wish.
 Among other features, Ethereum supports [smart contracts](https://en.wikipedia.org/wiki/Smart_contract), which are written in languages such as [Solidity](https://en.wikipedia.org/wiki/Solidity) and then compiled into bytecode and deployed to the blockchain for execution.

 In this lab, you will deploy an Ethereum network on Azure and create your own cryptocurrency named "My Coin" to run on it.
 The currency will be brokered by a smart contract that allows funds to be transferred between accounts.
-Along the way, you will get first-hand experience running Blockchain networks on Azure, as well as writing smart contracts for Ethereum and deploying them to the network.
+Along the way, you will get first-hand experience running Blockchain networks on Azure.

 <a name="Objectives"></a>
 ### Objectives ###